raghav0818/SUTD-CALENDAR-BOT/README.md

 Mac: Google Chrome (Preferred) or Safari.

-Installation
+📦 Installation

-Download this repository (Code > Download ZIP) and Unzip it to a folder of your choice.
+Download this repository (Code > Download ZIP) and Unzip it.

 Open the extracted folder.

 For Windows Users

 Double-click the setup_windows.bat file.

-This script will automatically install all necessary Python libraries for you.
+This will automatically install all required libraries.

 For Mac Users

-Open your Terminal app.
+Open your Terminal.

-Type sh  (ensure there is a space after "sh").
+Type sh  (with a space).

-Drag and drop the setup_mac.sh file from Finder into the Terminal window.
+Drag and drop the setup_mac.sh file into the terminal.

-Press Enter to run the installation script.
+Press Enter.

-How to Use
+🚀 How to Use

 1. Run the Application

-Windows: Double-click run_bot.bat (if available) or open a command prompt and type:
+Windows: Double-click run_bot.bat (if created) or run in cmd:

 python sutd_calendar_bot.py

-Mac: Open a terminal and type:
+Mac: Run in terminal:

 python3 sutd_calendar_bot.py

-2. Login
+2. Login & Scan

-Click the "START LOGIN & SCAN" button.
+Click "START LOGIN & SCAN".

 A browser window will open.

-Manually log in to the SUTD portal and complete your 2FA verification.
-The bot will wait until it detects a successful login.
+Manually log in to the SUTD portal and complete 2FA.

+Note: The bot waits for you to finish logging in.

-3. Customize Schedule
+3. Customize

-Once the schedule is detected, the browser will close, and the application window will expand.
+Once the schedule is detected, the browser closes and the app expands.

-Rename: Edit the text fields to rename your subjects.
+Rename: Edit text boxes to rename subjects.

-Filter: Uncheck any classes or class types you do not wish to include in your calendar.
+Filter: Uncheck classes you don't want.

-4. Generate Files
+4. Generate

-Set your preferred reminder time (default is 15 minutes).
 Click "GENERATE CALENDAR FILES".

-The folder containing your new SUTD_Calendar.ics file will open automatically.
+The folder containing your SUTD_Calendar.ics file will open automatically.

-5. Import to Calendar

-Drag and drop the generated .ics file into Google Calendar, Outlook, or Apple Calendar to import your schedule.
+Drag this file into Google Calendar, Outlook, or Apple Calendar.

-Configuration
+⚙ Configuration

-The application creates a sutd_bot_config.json file after the first run.
-This file stores your renamed courses and default settings.
-You do not need to edit this file manually.
+The bot creates a sutd_bot_config.json file after the first run.

+What it does: Stores your renamed courses and settings.

+Note: You do not need to edit this manually.

-Troubleshooting
+🐞 Troubleshooting

-Mac Users (Safari Error)
-If the bot attempts to use Safari, you must enable automation permissions once:
+Issue

+Solution

+Mac Safari Error
-Open Safari > Settings > Advanced.

-Check "Show Develop menu in menu bar".

-Click Develop in the top menu bar and check Allow Remote Automation.
+Open Safari > Settings > Advanced > Check "Show Develop menu" > Click Develop > Check Allow Remote Automation.

 "Browser closed unexpectedly"

-Do not close the browser window manually while the bot is navigating.
-Wait for the application to close it automatically.
+Do not close the browser manually.
+Wait for the bot to close it.

 "Cannot write to file"

-Ensure SUTD_Calendar.ics is not currently open in another program.
+Ensure SUTD_Calendar.ics is not open in another program.

-Crash / Unknown Error
+Crashes

-Check the sutd_bot.log file generated in the same folder for detailed error messages.
+Check sutd_bot.log in the folder for error details.

-License
+📄 License

 This project is licensed under the MIT License.